-A quality management system (QMS) is a system that documents the policies, business processes, and procedures necessary for an organization to create and deliver its products or services to its customers, and therefore increase customer satisfaction through high product quality.
+A quality management system (QMS) is a system that documents the policies, procedures, and controls necessary for an organization to create and deliver high-quality products or services to customers, and therefore increase customer satisfaction.

 What Is the Purpose of a QMS System?

 The goal of a QMS system is to provide consistency.
 Your customers should know what to expect from your company, and they should receive the same quality from every purchase they make from you.
 If you can provide that assurance, you’ll be able to maintain your existing customers while creating a reputation for quality that will bring more clients your way.